Dav-ee/MPESA-INTERGRATIONS-PHP/README.md

 # Daraja-API-s-integration-PHP
-M-PESA Integration ~ PHP
-Final working version.
+PHP M-PESA DARAJA API Integration .
+For C2B, B2C and STK PUSH integration to your business.
+Fully tested, working and easy to integrate.